Elmhurst station (Illinois)

 Elmhurst is a Metra commuter railroad station in downtown Elmhurst, Illinois, a western suburb of Chicago.
 It is served by the Union Pacific West Line, and lies 15.7 mi from the eastern terminus.
 Trains go east to Ogilvie Transportation Center in Chicago and as far west as Elburn, Illinois.
 Travel time to Ogilvie ranges from 39 minutes on local trains to 26 minutes on express trains, as there are some trains that go non-stop between Elmhurst and Chicago.
 Evening peak trains make the run between Ogilvie and Elmhurst in as little as 24 minutes.
-As of 2018, Elmhurst is the fourth busiest of the 236 non-downtown stations in the Metra system, with an average of 2,540 weekday boardings.
+As of 2018, Elmhurst is the fifth busiest of the 236 non-downtown stations in the Metra system, with an average of 1,550 weekday boardings.
 Unless otherwise announced, inbound trains use the north platform and outbound trains use the south platform.

 As of September 8, 2025, Elmhurst is served by all 58 trains (29 in each direction) on weekdays, by all 20 trains (10 in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.

 The station is on ground level, on York Street between 1st Street and Park Avenue.
 Elmhurst University and Wilder Park Conservatory are both several blocks away.
 Pace suburban buses stop on York Street and on 1st Street.
 The station is just a few blocks west of Union Pacific's Proviso railroad yard.
 Due to the relatively close proximity to the railroad yard, Metra trains occasionally must use the middle track to avoid the frequent freight traffic.
 Because the middle track has no platform, the train's cab car receives and discharges passengers at the York Street railroad crossing when this does occur.